-- Localized mange may go away on its own, but an insecticide cream or gel may speed up the process.
+- Localized mange may go away on its own, but vets may prescribe an insecticide cream or gel to speed up the process.

-- Generalized mange may go away by itself, but the dogs are usually treated with oral medications or dips.
+- Generalized mange may go away by itself, though vets usually treat dogs with oral medications or dips.

 Notoedric Mange (Feline Scabies)